Edgar Wright: 2025–present: The Running Man

 In February 2021, Wright signed on to direct Paramount Pictures' new film adaptation of Stephen King's The Running Man, which would also be a remake of the 1987 film version, starring Josh Brolin and Glen Powell.
 Wright and Michael Bacall planned to re-imagine the story for a new audience, with Bacall writing the screenplay.

+During post-production on The Running Man, Simon Pegg stated that he and Wright intended to collaborate again on a new project with Cornetto trilogy co-star Nick Frost, which he stated would not be a comedy and "might disappoint the fuck out of everybody".
+Pegg emphasized, however, that development on the project would have to wait until he was no longer occupied with the suspended production of Angels in the Asylum, and Frost had finished filming his role as Rubeus Hagrid in the upcoming Harry Potter television series.
+Wright later stated in an interview that he would "love" to work with Pegg and Frost again given that the "right project" presented itself, but did not confirm any specific plans.

 Influences

 Wright stated in The Film That Changed My Life that the film that most influenced him was John Landis's An American Werewolf in London.
 He also mentioned Sam Raimi's Evil Dead II and the Coen brothers' Raising Arizona as films that made him want to be a director.

 Favourite films

 Wright participated in the 2022 Sight and Sound Directors' Poll, which is held once every ten years for contemporary filmmakers to select their ten favourite films in no particular order.
 His selections were: 2001: A Space Odyssey (1968), The Good, the Bad and the Ugly (1966), Psycho (1960), Singin' in the Rain (1951), Don't Look Now (1973), Taxi Driver (1976), Madame de...
 (1953), An American Werewolf in London (1981), Raising Arizona (1987), and Mad Max: Fury Road (2015).